World Professional Figure Skating Championships: History

 The professional championships were held in Landover, Maryland, every year until 1997, when it moved to the MCI Center in Washington, D.C.
 Beginning in 1990, the championship started taking the name of its sponsor.
 Thus the 1990 competition was called the "NutraSweet World Professional Championships".
 Other sponsors included Durasoft Colors, Equal, Metabolife, and Hallmark.

 In 1998, the competition was sanctioned by the International Skating Union (ISU) as an "international open" or pro-am event.
 Because the ISU restricts the use of the title "Championships" to refer to ISU Championship events, that year the event was formally known simply as the "Equal Sweetener World Pro".

 The technical content of performances was generally lower than in ISU events.
 Dick Button said: "In the amateur world, they count your triple jumps, and if you don't do enough they forget about your other skating.
 We do not make our competitors prove their merit.
 We let them present creative programs with as many or as few triple jumps as they wish."

 In 1999, Button's Candid Productions was acquired by SFX, which was in turn acquired by Clear Channel Communications a year later.
 At the same time, public interest in professional skating competitions was declining, more elite skaters were choosing to retain their competition eligibility by participating only in sanctioned events, and networks were shifting towards a time-buy model which made skating events less lucrative for producers.
 All of these factors contributed to the competition's demise after the 2000 event.

 In 2001, a successor pro competition produced by IMG under the name "Hallmark Skater's Championship" was held on the usual December date at the MCI Center.
 In 2002 the IMG-produced event was held again under that name, this time in Columbus, Ohio, as a sanctioned pro-am competition.
 This competition also ceased to be held.

-In 2009 Skyeyes International Ltd purchased the rights of the World Professional Figure Skating Championships and transforms them into an international trademark with the goal to unify criteria between both events held prior.
+In 2009 Skyeyes International Ltd purchased the rights of the World Professional Figure Skating Championships and transformed them into an international trademark with the goal to unify criteria between both events held prior.

-Simultaneously the International Professional Skating Union (IPSU) under the same umbrella is being developed.
+Simultaneously the International Professional Skating Union (IPSU) under the same umbrella was being developed.

 In 2016 the French company Agence Combes purchased the rights of the World Professional Figure Skating Championships.